zylklab/avro-examples/README.md

 ⋅⋅* `arrays.java`: Arrays may vary in item types.
 These different types may or may not have share rules of promotion.
 Two versions of the schema per test.

 ⋅⋅* `maps.java`: Maps may vary in item values.
-Two versions of the schema per test.

 ⋅⋅* `enums.java`: Enumerations may have different length or item names.
-Two versions of the schema per test.

 ⋅⋅* `fixed.java`: Fixed schemas may have different sizes or names.
-Two versions of the schema per test.

 ⋅⋅* `records.java`: Records may have different number of fields (with default values and without them), and fields with different names or different order.
-Two versions of the schema per test.

 ⋅⋅* `union.java`: Elements in the unions may or may not intersect.
-We pay special attention to the type NULL, as it can only be used inside unions.
-Two versions of the schema per test.
+We pay special attention to the type NULL, as it only makes sense to use it inside unions.

-⋅⋅* `primitive.java`: We check for the promotion rules to apply when using primitive types alone or when these types are inside a more complex schema (union, array, etc).
-Two or three versions of the schema per test, depending on the primitive type.
+⋅⋅* `primitive.java`: We check for the promotion rules to apply when using primitive types alone.
+All the other test scripts include instances when these types are inside a more complex schema (union, array, etc) and need to be promoted.